Audio updated March 29, 2026, for Apple device compatibility.

 A calm glucose curve creates a calm metabolism.

 Carnivore, ketogenic, and low-calorie diets work not because they share the same foods, but because they reduce glucose variability—lowering insulin exposure, stabilizing energy, and restoring access to fat as fuel.
-Intermittent fasting succeeds not because of the clock, but because it works best when glucose swings are already controlled.

 This reframes metabolic health in a practical, non-dogmatic way:

-- Diet labels matter less than glucose stability
+- Diet labels matter less than glucose stability.

-- Fasting duration matters less than fasting readiness
+- Fasting duration matters less than fasting readiness.

-- Willpower matters less than metabolic setup
+- Willpower matters less than metabolic setup.

 When glucose variability is low, hunger quiets, energy steadies, and fasting becomes a natural extension of how the body prefers to operate.